mike-sherman1/python-scripts/README.md

 - **pythagorean-triplets.py**: Computes all Pythagorean triples from 0 to n (0 < a,b,c <= n)
 - **quadratic-solver.py**: Solves and plots quadratic equations
 - **salary-calculator.py**: Determines the weekly salary of an employee, including overtime and bonus
+- **tuple-input.py**: Inputting tuples (making sure input matches expected output types) from user and from cars.csv
+- **pythagorean-triplets2.py**: Computes all Pythagorean triples from 0 to n (0 < a,b,c <= n) using 1 list comprehension
+- **reading-csv.py**: Reading and manipulating a csv file, without using pythons built in csv module

-TODO: add comments and error catching
+TODO: add comments and error catching to most of them